Royce O'Neale NBA Playoffs Player Props: Nets vs. 76ers

 Royce O'Neale Insights vs. the 76ers

-- O'Neale's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Nets rank 28th in possessions per game with 99.2.
+- O'Neale's Nets average 99.2 possessions per game, which ranks 28th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- On defense, the 76ers have conceded 110.9 points per game, which is third-best in the NBA.
+- Defensively, the 76ers are ranked third in the league, conceding 110.9 points per game.

-- On the boards, the 76ers are ranked second in the league, allowing 41.2 rebounds per game.
+- On the boards, the 76ers are second in the NBA, conceding 41.2 rebounds per contest.

-- Looking at assists, the 76ers have given up 24.2 per game, sixth in the NBA.
+- Looking at assists, the 76ers are sixth in the NBA, conceding 24.2 per game.

-- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.
+- Looking at 3-pointers, the 76ers have allowed 11.6 makes per game, fifth in the NBA.

 Royce O'Neale vs. the 76ers